sebastian-vogt-cs/bachelors-thesis/jupyter/README.md

 (preferably at revision b4925bcc6cc222cd6b999d1a5a203a2cfb10e55d, branch mioRuns, but other versions should work too)

 ## Order to Run the Notebooks in
-1. generatemasterdata2: This pre-calculates the fitness landscape measures.
+1. `generatemasterdata2`: This pre-calculates the fitness landscape measures.
 It can take some time.
 Most other notebooks will not work without first running this.
 You do not have to run it twice, since the results are saved to disk
-2. Now, autocorrelation, neutralitdydistance, neutralityvolume, informationcontent and mio can be executed
+2. Now, `autocorrelation`, `neutralitdydistance`, `neutralityvolume`, `informationcontent` and `mio` can be executed
-3. RQ0 can be executed at any time, but it will take long, since it does not take advantage of pre-computed measures
+3. `RQ0` can be executed at any time, but it will take long, since it does not take advantage of pre-computed measures
-4. before running the rest, mergemasterdata must be executed.
+4. before running the rest, `mergemasterdata` must be executed.
 It can only be executed after step 1
-5. randomwalks has to be executed after branch_selection
+5. `randomwalks` has to be executed after `branch_selection`

 ## Notes
 * The branch_selection notebook currently does nothing but save the branches, that were used in the case study in the thesis,